NGC 2550 - Spiral Galaxy in Camelopardalis

 The surface brightess reported below is an indication of the brightness per unit of angular area of NGC 2550.

 Apparent size of NGC 2550The following table reports NGC 2550 apparent angular size.
 The green area displayed on top of the DSS2 image of NGC 2550 is a visual representation of it.

 The image below is a photograph of NGC 2550 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-NGC 2550 - Spiral Galaxy morphological classification
+NGC 2550 - Spiral Galaxy in Camelopardalis morphological classification

 Celestial coordinates and finder chart of NGC 2550